ascenciovil/SDN-based-Communication-Architecture-for-Autoadaptative-Control-in-Green-Hydrogen-Hybrid-Microgrids/README.txt

 The performance measurements used in the study were taken from this connection.

+iperf3 testing was done using the following:

+iperf3 -c <Microgrid-Orchestrator IP> -n 100M

 5. Test Scenarios

 The experiments were performed under three different network configurations: